jowo-io/next-auth-nostr-provider/README_TODO.md

 ### Secondary

-- tidy up endpoint and add validation and error handling
+- finish adding `pages.error` config options
 - consider and improve error handling more generally. what can go wrong? how is that handled?
+  - zod errors
+  - error in the `next-auth` api's (e.g. when the `/token` endpoint is pinged)
+  - error on ssr lightning login api request - trigger page redirect
+  - error on callback made via lightning wallet
+  - error in qr / avatar handler
-- finish adding `pages.error` config options
+  - error in config object
+  - error in storage methods or avatar/name/qr generators
+  - error on custom login page
 - carefully run through the auth and data flow to look for bugs or oversights
 - ensure that peer dependencies are met and npm throws errors if not

 ### Tertiary

+- add jest tests for all utils
+- consider using zod on user config input
-- add comments to functions
+- add JSDocs comments to functions / hooks etc
-- rename package to `next-auth-lightning` and point the `next-auth-lightning-provider` github to the renamed version
 - decide on terminology (avatar or image or picture)
 - add more example repos
 - add spinner to Loading component